DizzyHSlightlyVoided/DieFledermaus/Class Reference.md

 --------------------------------------------------

 ## Constructor: `public DieFledermausStream(System.IO.Stream stream, System.IO.Compression.CompressionLevel compressionLevel, DieFledermaus.MausEncryptionFormat encryptionFormat)`
-Creates a new instance in write-mode with the specified compression level and encryption format.
+Creates a new instance in write-mode using DEFLATE with the specified compression level and encryption format.
 * `stream`: The stream to which compressed data will be written.
 * `compressionLevel`: Indicates the compression level of the stream.
-* `encryptionFormat`: Indicates the format of the encryption.
+* `encryptionFormat`: Indicates the encryption format.

 ### Exceptions
 ##### [`ArgumentNullException`](https://msdn.microsoft.com/en-us/library/system.argumentnullexception.aspx)